You are using an outdated browser. Please upgrade your browser to improve your experience.

 Examples of matters appropriate for CPAB include:

 - Providing input for alignment, budget impacts, and prioritization needs for the UAA Strategic Plan, Accreditation process, and the Campus Master Plan

 - Gain an understanding of UAA’s financial position and discussion of budget to actual and prior year comparisons.

-- Seven faculty members (representing each college (6) and Community Campus (1) with cross representation of the Faculty Senate Budget Planning & Facilities Advisory Committee)
+- Eight faculty members (representing each college (5), the School of Education (1), the Consortium Library (1), and Community Campuses (1) with cross representation of the Faculty Senate Budget Planning & Facilities Advisory Committee)

 - Four staff members (representing areas that would include Academic Affairs and Research, Administrative Services, Advancement, Student Affairs)